 When you hear the word “Lavender,” you may probably associate it with so many things.
 For one, it’s a popular accent that is designed along with floral bouquets and arrangements.
 For some people, it comes with nostalgic memories like the soothing smell of their ancestral home.
-You may be reminded of spas and massage therapies, or you may think of its aromatic features.
+You may be reminded of spas and massage therapies, or you may think of their aromatic features.
 Lavender farming in Michigan is growing in popularity due to its many benefits.

-The Lavender industry has existed a long way back from centuries ago.
+The Lavender industry has existed a long way back for centuries ago.
 Until now, it has proven to be an excellent resource for its health, aromatic, relaxing, and other wellness benefits.
 This article will tackle all about Lavender farming and why this industry continues to boom today.

 Moreover, you can discover their uses and benefits, as well as how to start to create or grow your Lavender farm.
 There are so many products that use Lavender as a main ingredient.
-For example, a Lavender Pillow can provide you a high level of comfort during a quick nap or a long night’s sleep.
+For example, a Lavender Pillow can provide you with a high level of comfort during a quick nap or a long night’s sleep.
 Almost everybody loves the smell of lavender, so nowadays, the market is also filled with fragrances and hygienic products that contain it.

 Lavender’s Growing Consumer Demand

 During the summer months, you can expect to see several fields of lavender in the south of France.
 This country is a leading producer of Lavender, as they’re responsible for supplying 30% of the entire industry.
 Unfortunately, according to the article, there has been a decline in the supply because of environmental and climatic concerns.
 But despite that, the demand from consumers continues to remain high.
 And because of that, the industry is looking for ways to consistently meet the high demand.